 I’m originally from sunny San Diego, but made the trek to the East Coast in 2004 to attend the University of Pennsylvania.
 There I studied Mixed-Media Production and was a duel sport D-1 Athlete on the Women’s Basketball and Women’s Track & Field teams.
 After graduating from Penn, I trained as an amateur Muay Thai Kickboxer and served as captain and starting Quarterback for the Philadelphia Liberty Belles women’s semi-pro, full-tackle football team.

 In 2010, CrossFit crashed into my life like a big mac truck.
 In less than a week of classes, I was obsessed!!
-Now, four years later, I am a very proud coach at RIV Athletics and an outspoken advocate of the amazing benefits that CrossFit can provide people of all levels of fitness.
+In 2013 I earned my CFL1 and since then I have been a very proud coach at RIV Athletics, and an outspoken advocate of the amazing benefits that CrossFit and our many other programs can provide people of all levels of fitness!
 As a former division one athlete, I have a true PASSION FOR POWER.
-So, watch out all you new members… I will have you drinking the CrossFit Kool-Aid before you know it, and looking damn good doing it!
+So, watch out all you new members… I will have you drinking the RIV Kool-Aid before you know it, and looking damn good doing it!

-Certifications: CrossFit Level I, CrossFit Olympic Weightlifting, CrossFit Football
+Certifications: CrossFit Level I, CrossFit Olympic Weightlifting, CrossFit Football, USAW Sports Performance Level 1, Brand X Method Kids Certified

 Throughout my life Ive always had a passion for health and fitness.
 I was actively involved with sports such as soccer, track and field, and swimming.
 I was always mindful of nutrition as well, which led me to major in Dietetics at the University of Delaware.
 After graduation, with a B.S. in Dietetics, I went into various jobs in this field and it was then that I realized I wanted to pursue more of the fitness side of things.